OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 There can also be multiple sub-limits that apply to the same location in a nested hierarchy.

-An example of this might be a US Wind sub-limit with nested regional sub-limits on an account covering multi-state locations.
+An example of this might be a US Wind sub-limit with nested state-level sub-limits, say for Florida and Texas, on an account covering global locations.

-If we add a US Earthquake sub-limit to example 3 above, we must 'tag' all of the US sub-limit locations by adding a second record per location to the locations file.
+We must 'tag' all of the locations for each condition that applies to them by adding more records in the locations file.

 |